openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

    :scale: 50%
    :align: center

-Now that you know some basics, you can now experiment and try to use these tricks on some other OpenWISP module.
+Now that you know some basics, you can experiment and try to use these tricks on some other OpenWISP module.